Restart the 2022 Disability Awareness Campaign

 International Day of Persons with Disabilities (IDPWD) falls on the 3rd of December each year and is a special time to celebrate the achievements and contributions of people with disabilities and increase public awareness, understanding and acceptance.
-The 2022 global observance to commemorate the IDPWD will be around the overarching theme of innovation and transformative solutions for inclusive development.
+The 2022 global observance to commemorate the IDPWD was around the overarching theme of innovation and transformative solutions for inclusive development.
 For more information about IDPWD, please click here.

-UNNC takes this opportunity to run a Disability Awareness Campaign every year around IDPWD to echo the theme of IDPWD.
+UNNC takes this opportunity to run Disability Awareness Campaign every year around IDPWD to echo the theme of IDPWD.
 We call on every student and member of staff in the UNNC community to learn from the experiences of people living with disabilities during the post-pandemic era.
 We hope to explore innovations, practical tools and good practices to reduce inequalities in both public and private sectors, moving forward towards disability inclusive and promoting diversity in the community.

-1. Different Socks Day series activities
+1. Odd Socks Campaign series activities

 Register via the SPDPO system